 The other tourists we briefly meet are stereotypes: prim and prudish English women, the polite Indian, etc. They exist merely to flesh out the backdrop and provide a contrast to the American protagonists.
 They are not intended to be characters in their own right, so perhaps Kneale’s use of stereotypes can be forgiven.
 Jean-Jacques is a little one dimensional, very much the stereotypical fanatical young communist.
 It is also easy to wonder whether, having housed and fed him for twelve years, the Charcots could really care so little for François.
 But, of course, that’s the point of the play.
 The characters live in a different world from ourselves.
 We haven’t lived through what they have and we can’t judge them by our normal moral standards.
 On this level the play is a success.
 It confronts us with a situation which is alien to us, but which was all too real for some at the time of transmission, and worthy of dramatic exploration.
 It also has some relevance today, with Jean-Jacques’s views of Americans as ignorant and empirical as prevalent now as then.

-In 1958, the script of Mrs Wickens in the Fall was purchased by American television network ABC and produced as part of their sponsored drama slot The United States Steel Hour.
-Lois Jacoby significantly reduced Kneale’s script to make it run less than hour and was credited as ‘writer’, with Kneale receiving a ‘story by’ credit.
-It was retiled The Littlest Enemy.
-It was directed by Don Richardson and starred Mary Astor as Lyddie, with Frank Conroy as Bob.
-Kneale with disgusted with the way his script was treated, telling his biographer how he felt at the time: ‘to be treated to the humiliation of having your play ripped to bits, and practically thrown in the waste paper basket, in order to get sponsorship from some probably now bankrupt company, United States Steel: yuck, yuck, yuck!
-It as enough to put you right off America.”29 The television critic of the New Yorker felt similarly, writing it off as a “turkey”.30
+In 1958, the script of Mrs Wickens in the Fall was purchased by American television network ABC and produced as part of their sponsored drama slot The United States Steel Hour.28 Lois Jacoby significantly reduced Kneale’s script to make it run less than hour and was credited as ‘writer’, with Kneale receiving a ‘story by’ credit.
+Retitled The Littlest Enemy, it was directed by Don Richardson and starred Mary Astor as Lyddie, with Frank Conroy as Bob.
+Kneale with disgusted with the way his script was treated, telling his biographer how he felt at the time: “to be treated to the humiliation of having your play ripped to bits, and practically thrown in the waste paper basket, in order to get sponsorship from some probably now bankrupt company, United States Steel: yuck, yuck, yuck!
+It was enough to put you right off America.”29 The television critic of the New Yorker felt similarly, writing it off as a “turkey”.30

 But to return finally to the play as Kneale wrote it.
 The original script is both fascinating and highly effective.
 It is imperfect, but remains an intriguing oddity, and worthy of continued interest, amongst the body of Kneale’s better-known television work.